 Gender differences: male vs female

-Gender dimorphism is very little pronounced as well as of other species of this kind.
-In general, there are no distinct differences in size, shape, or coloration between male and female cardinal tetras.
+Gender dimorphism is minimal, much like in other species of this genus.
+Generally, there are no distinct differences in size, shape, or coloration between males and females.

-When total body size of tetra kept in a tank is 3.5-5 cm (in the wild it’s up to 2.5 cm) the female tends to be larger and fatter than male (especially during their spawning period).
-During the breeding season, female cardinal tetras may exhibit a slightly rounder belly and a more prominent pink or reddish hue on their lower abdomen.
+In aquariums, where cardinal tetras grow to about 3.5 to 5 cm (compared to up to 2.5 cm in the wild), females tend to be slightly larger and rounder than males, especially during spawning periods.
+During breeding, female cardinal tetras may exhibit a noticeably rounder belly and a more prominent pink or reddish hue on their lower abdomen.

 Breeding